 Of course, with keto, you’ll want to keep the toppings low and even zero carb.

-These keto chocolate chip cookies are a favorite in my house and enjoy them with a side of this nice cream and sitting on the screen porch for pure heaven.
+These keto chocolate chip cookies are a favorite in my house and enjoy them (just as much as this chocolate mug cake) with a side of this nice cream and sitting on the screen porch for pure heaven.

 Another favorite of mine is pound cake!
 Imagine my excitement when I found this low carb pound cake recipe and paired it with this ice cream!
 Ahhhh…yes…